code-423n4/2023-05-juicebox-findings/data/Sathish9098-G.md

 - if particular condition false then values remains to 1 .

-- If we avoid same value assignments can save 4200 gas every function call

 ### For every function call possible to save 4200 gas

 ```diff